martinschorb/pyem/readme.md

 ## Community and Support<a name="community"></a>

-In order to receive announcements about updates or major changes in py-EM, we have set up a mailing list. in order to join it, please send an email to pyem-subscribe@embl.de.
+In order to receive announcements about updates or major changes in py-EM, we have set up a mailing list.
+In order to join it, please send an email to pyem-subscribe@embl.de.

 Specific questions about applications and tricks should be posted to the forum at https://forum.image.sc joining lots of related scientific open software projects.